-Further to that, Nyamajiwa recognizes that conflict within an organization can be caused by competition for limited resources.
+Further to that, Nyamajiwa recognises that conflict within an organization can be caused by competition for limited resources.
 He asserts that at a school for instance books and furniture are mostly in short supply.
 Another source of conflict is activity or performance of one person in a group that affects the subsequent performance of other members.
 In other words, one member's work cannot begin until another member provides some needed information.
 In many organizations, the structure or role is a potential source of conflict.
 There can be function conflict in a functional structure and division conflict in a product structure.
 In a school, this type of conflict can be seen in the relationship between the head and the teachers.
 The problem lies in the view points of each member and their roles in schools.

-Conflict in schools is attributed to rumor mongering, domineering attitudes of principals, communication breakdown, resources problem and lack of opportunities for promotion.

-Cetin and Hanncock as cited in Almost (2006) concludes that poor management behavior of principals, religious fanaticism, misunderstanding, communication breakdown, violation of school rules and regulations, unclear definition of responsibilities, and gossiping as some of the triggers to conflicts in senior high schools.
+Opeloye as cited Alimba and Fabunmi (2014) attributes the causes of conflict in schools to rumour mongering, domineering attitudes of principals, communication breakdown, resources problem and lack of opportunities for promotion.
+Cetin and Hacifazlioglu as cited in Alimba and Fabunmi (2014) concludes that poor management behaviour of principals, religious fanaticism, misunderstanding, communication breakdown, violation of school rules and regulations, unclear definition of responsibilities, and gossiping as some of the triggers to conflicts in senior high schools.